go-dataspace/run-dsp/charts/run-dsp-stack/README.md

 ## Example setup

+In this example we will be using these name conventions:

+- k8s namespace: run-dsp-testing
+- helm release name: stacktest

-First let's setup a namespace:
+First let's setup the namespace:

 `kubectl create namespace run-dsp-testing`